 Pat the SALMON dry and remove any pin bones.
-Season lightly with SALT and PEPPER, then let it rest at room temperature for 15 to 20 minutes.
+Season lightly with SALT and PEPPER.
+If time permits, let it rest at room temperature for 20 minutes to remove the chill.

 Preheat the grill to medium-high heat, about 400°F.

-Meanwhile, melt the BUTTER in a small sauce pot over low heat.
+Meanwhile, melt the BUTTER in a 2-quart saucepan over low heat.
 Stir in the GARLIC and cook just until fragrant, then stir in the FRESH DILL.
+Reserve half of the garlic butter and some fresh dill for serving.

-Brush the salmon all over, including the skin, with the garlic butter.
+Brush the salmon all over, including the skin, with half of the garlic butter.

 Oil the grill grates.
 Place the salmon flesh-side down on the grill.
 Close the lid and cook for 3 to 5 minutes, or until the salmon releases easily from the grates.

-Flip the salmon, brush the tops with more garlic butter, close the lid, and cook for a few more minutes until the salmon is opaque and flakes easily.
+Flip the salmon so that its skin faces down, close the lid, and cook for a few more minutes until the salmon is opaque and flakes easily.

 Video